-When you get to the end of the Appendix Head 2 style text and press carriage return, the following paragraph is the Heading 1 separation line style, press carriage return again and the following line is body text.
+When at the end of the Appendix Head 2 style text, press carriage return, the following paragraph is the Heading 2 separation line style, press carriage return again and the following line is body text.

 1.1.1.
-EXAMPLE APPENDIX HEAD 3 STYLE
+EXAMPLE OF APPENDIX HEAD 3 STYLE